Azure/mec-app-solution-accelerator/README.md

 # MEC Application Solution Accelerator (Example Reference Application for Edge/MEC)

-This repo provides a reference MEC (Multi-Access Edge Compute) application example (curent state is *Alpha*), based on an event-driven microservices architecture, using Docker containers running at the Edge.
+Get started developing apps for 5G Private MEC (Multi-Access Edge Compute) & other Edge scenarios with this 'MEC Application Solution Accelerator' (example app) based on an event-driven microservices architecture, using Docker containers, Kubernetes, Dapr, and MQTT message broker with Publish/Subscription.

 ## What is a MEC Application?